Electrical calculator · insulation resistance / IR test / megger / fault finding

 Practical checks to run before this calculator result turns into a site decision.

-The output is a planning or review aid.
-Final values still need competent design, inspection, testing and current BS 7671/manufacturer data.
+Treat the output as an early review.
+Final values still need proper design, inspection, testing and current BS 7671/manufacturer data.

 Device type, rating, breaking capacity, curve, RCD type and correction factor assumptions can change the conclusion.
 Do not rely on a generic label.